 Newsletters give you the opportunity to showcase employees, company projects, current workload, relevant graphics and highlight any upcoming information that may come in useful to your audience, such as offers, events, product announcements and feedback requests.
 Ongoing communication in your newsletter campaigns will help you retain happy customers and collect valuable insights about them and what they like to see from you.

 Email newsletter ideas – Dedicated Emails

-It’s a good idea to send these types of emails to specific target audience, not everyone in your mailing list will want or need to see these types of emails and can quickly become unsubscribes rather than sales.
+It’s a good idea to send these types of emails to a specific target audience, not everyone in your mailing list will want or need to see these types of emails and can quickly become unsubscribes rather than sales.
 While there are instances when all of your subscribers should be notified, such as a timely new offer or an unprecedented national emergency (covid updates are a great example of this), in most cases you would want to segment heavily based on your subscribers’ different behaviours and interests.

-Dedicated emails help you to introduce the main call-to-action before your client has even opened it; which is just another beneficial way you can see what your potential customers are interested in by way of the click through rates and opens in the report of the campaign.
+Dedicated emails help you to introduce the main call-to-action before your client has even opened it; which is just another beneficial way you can see what your potential customers are interested in by way of the click-through rates and opens in the report of the campaign.

 Email newsletter ideas – Transactional Emails

-Transactional Email – Transactional emails are the messages triggered by a specific action your contacts have taken and enable them to complete that action.
+Transactional Email – Transactional emails are messages triggered by a specific action your contacts have taken and enable them to complete that action.
 For instance, if you are signing up for an online event, you will fill out a form and then receive a transactional (thank-you) email, which gives you login information to join (Zoom is a good example).

-Transactional are also the messages you receive from eCommerce sites that confirm your order and give you shipment information and other details about your recent purchase.
+Transactional emails are also the messages you receive from eCommerce sites that confirm your order and give you shipment information and other details about your recent purchase.